emacsorphanage/helm-ag/README.md

 #### `helm-ag-use-emacs-lisp-regexp`(Default: `nil`)

 Use Emacs Lisp regexp instead of PCRE as pattern.
-NOTE: this is very simple convertion.
+NOTE: this is very simple conversion.

 #### `helm-ag-use-agignore`(Default: `nil`)